-3.1 Incorporating Measurements with the Measurement Model
+3.2 The Measurement Model

-The distribution $p(\mathbf{y}^t | \mathbf{x}^t)$ probabilistically models the process that generates a batch of measurements given a setting of the sensor parameters and mobile positions.
-In this paper, we assume that each measurement is a corrupted version of the true distance between the mobile and the sensor reporting the measurement:
+Measurements influence localization and calibration estimates via the measurement model.
+A measurement model is a probability distribution $p(\mathbf{y}^t|\mathbf{x}^t)$ over a batch of range measurements, given a particular choice of the calibration parameters and positions for the sensors and the target.
+In this paper, we assume that each measurement is a corrupted version of the true distance between the event and the sensor that made the measurement: